nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service.md

 <td><code  class="highlighter-rouge">0..*</code></td>
 <td>Reference(Endpoint)</td>
 <td>Technical endpoints providing access to services operated for the location</td>
-<td>This MUST be populated with the invocation details suitable for warm transfer. <br />
+<td>This MUST be populated with the invocation details suitable notification. <br />
 Ordering of endpoints has meaning and SHOULD be maintained by the end user system when trying to connect
 </td>
 </tr>